-- D. The student and their parents/guardians shall be invited to attend any meetings scheduled to discuss the student's truancy and the intervention plan.
-Failure of the student and/or their parents/legal guardians to attend any scheduled meetings shall not preclude the school system from implementing an intervention plan. - E. If the intervention plan does not correct the student's truancy, the Superintendent shall send written notice to the parent that the student's attendance as required by law.
-The superintendent may make two documented attempts to serve (or cause to be served) the notice by certified mail.
+- D. The student and his/her parents/guardians shall be invited to attend any meetings scheduled to discuss the student's truancy and the intervention plan. - E. If the Superintendent/designee is unable to correct the student's truancy, the Superintendent/designee shall serve or cause to be served upon the parent(s) in-hand or by registered mail a written notice that the student's attendance is required by law.
 The notice shall: - 1.
 State that the student is required to attend school pursuant to 20-A MRSA §5001-A (the compulsory attendance law); - 2.
-Explain the parent's right to inspect the student's attendance records, attendance coordinator's reports, and principal's reports; - 3.
-Explain that the failure to send the student to school and maintain the student in regular attendance is a civil violation in accordance with 20-A MRSA § 5053-A and will jeopardize the student's status in their current grade; - 4.
-State that the Superintendent/designee may notify local law enforcement authorities of a violation of 20-A MRSA § 5053-A and if the violation falls under Section 1(B)(2) or (B)(3) of this policy, must notify the Department of Health and Human Services (DHHS); and - 5.
-Outline the plan developed to address the student's truancy and the steps that have been taken to implement that plan. - F. Prior to notifying local law enforcement authorities, the Superintendent/ designee shall schedule at least one meeting of the intervention team as required by law and Section 3(C) of this policy and may invite a local prosecutor. - G. If after three school days after the second attempted service of the notice described in Section 3(E) of this policy the student remains truant and the parent and student refuse to attend the meeting referred to in Section D, the Superintendent/designee shall report the facts of the unlawful absence to local law enforcement authorities.
-Local law enforcement may proceed with enforcement action against the parent unless the student is at once placed in an appropriate school or otherwise meets the requirements of the compulsory attendance law. - H. When a student is determined to be truant and in violation of the compulsory attendance law, and the intervention team has made a good faith attempt to meet the requirements, the Superintendent shall notify the Board of the student's truancy.
+Explain the parent's right to inspect the student's attendance records, attendance coordinator's reports, and principal's reports;

+- 3. Explain that the failure to send the student to school and maintain the student in regular attendance is a civil violation in accordance with 20-A MRSA § 5053-A and will jeopardize the student's status in the grade he/she is in; - 4.
+State that the Superintendent/designee may notify local law enforcement authorities of a violation of 20-A MRSA § 5053-A and the Department of Health and Human Services (DHHS) of a violation under and 20-A MRSA § 5051-A(1)(C); and - 5.
+Outline the plan developed to address the student's truancy and the steps that have been taken to implement that plan. - F. Prior to notifying local law enforcement authorities, the Superintendent/ designee shall schedule at least one meeting of the student assistance team as required by law and paragraph B, of this section, of this policy and may invite a local prosecutor. - G. If after three school days after the service of the notice described in paragraph E of this policy the student remains truant and the parent(s) and student refuse to attend the meeting referred to in paragraph F, the Superintendent/designee shall report the facts of the unlawful absence to local law enforcement authorities.
+Local law enforcement may proceed with enforcement action against the parent unless the student is at once placed in an appropriate school or otherwise meets the requirements of the compulsory attendance law. - H. When a student is determined to be truant and in violation of the compulsory attendance law, and the student assistance team has made a good faith attempt to meet the requirements, the superintendent shall notify the board of directors of the student's truancy.